-Shipping from the City of Tennessee to Indiana
+Shipping from the State of Tennessee to Indiana

-Shipping to the City of Tennessee to Indiana
+Shipping to the State of Tennessee to Indiana

 Indiana sits, as its motto claims, at “the crossroads of America.”
 It borders Lake Michigan and the state of Michigan to the north, Ohio to the east, Kentucky to the south, and Illinois to the west, making it an integral part of the American Midwest.

 Except for Hawaii, Indiana is the smallest state west of the Appalachian Mountains.
 After the American Revolution, the lands of Indiana were open to U.S. settlers.
 The influx of white immigrants brought the increased war with the Native American tribes.